mcskinner/ecom-rakuten/README.md

 In code, from the repository root and assuming that `rdc-catalog-train.tsv` and `rdc-catalog-test.tsv` are in a `data/` subdirectory:
 1. `./prep.sh` performs a train-validation split, tokenizes the data, builds the vocabularies, and saves the processed data back to new files in `data/`.
 1. `./train.sh model-name` trains a forward model with the default hyperparameters and training schedule, and then saves the model weights to `data/models/model-name.h5`.
 To perform bi-directional ensembling, the `--reverse` flag can be used to train on a backwards version of the input sequences.
-1. `./infer.sh model-name` runs an inference on the validation set, optionally tunes a precision cutoff for each category, generates predictions, and then computes precision, recall, and F1.
-The `--reverse` flag is available here as well, and analogous to the same training flag.
+1. `./infer.sh model-name` or `./infer.sh --forward=model-name` runs an inference on the validation set, generates predictions, and then computes precision, recall, and F1.
+To use a reverse model the analogous command is `./infer.sh --reverse=model-name`.
+For ensembling, it is possible to specify multiple models in a comma-delimited list for either or both of the `--forward` or `--reverse` flags.
-1. Ensembling and test set inference are not yet implemented.
+1. Test set inference is not yet implemented.
 Soon.